Evaluating the Quality and Diversity of DCGAN-based Generatively Synthesized Diabetic Retinopathy Imagery

 Diabetic retinopathy (DR) is a complication caused by high blood sugar levels over a prolonged period that is estimated to affect 415 million people globally \cite{Cavan_2017} and can lead to blindness if it is not treated timely.
 The diagnosis of DR is made based on the analysis of retinal fundus imagery, where lesions specific to DR are identified.
 The severity of DR is evaluated using the international severity grading scale (ISGR) \cite{Wilkinson_2003}, which has four stages: Mild Non-Proliferative DR (Mild NPDR), Moderate NPDR, Severe NPDR, and Proliferative DR (PDR) (see Fig.~\ref{fig:drStages}).
-The increasing prevalence of the disease and the lack of medical personnel capable of diagnosing it highlights the need for computer-aided diagnostics to assist healthcare professionals \cite{Arora_2019, Ghosh_2017, Ni_2019}.
+The increasing prevalence of the disease and the lack of medical personnel capable of diagnosing it highlight the need for computer-aided diagnostics to assist healthcare professionals \cite{Arora_2019, Ghosh_2017, Ni_2019}.

 Artificial intelligence (AI) techniques have become important in finding solutions to modern engineering problems.
 AI has been utilized in the domain of biomedical imagery for disease analysis and the interpretation of clinical data \cite{ali2022combating}.
 Healthcare has become increasingly dependent on computer-aided diagnosis (CAD), a computer-based application that assists clinicians \cite{chen2022generative}.
-There is a vast contribution made by AI-based classifiers, including Support Vector Machine (SVM), Logistic Regression (LR), Artificial Neural Networks (ANNs), and deep learning models such as Convolutional Neural Networks (CNNs) to assist clinicians through automated analysis of numerous diseases such as diabetes, cancer, and COVID-19 using biomedical imagery \cite{Arora_2019, Ghosh_2017, Ni_2019, saad2022addressing}.
-Deep learning models provide more efficient disease analysis than alternate techniques.
-However, these models require large amounts of training data to provide prediction analysis efficiently, which is a challenging problem in the domain of biomedical imagery \cite{Rahman_2013, Shorten_2019}.
+There is a vast contribution made by AI-based classifiers, including Support Vector Machine (SVM), Logistic Regression (LR), Artificial Neural Networks (ANNs), and deep learning models such as Convolutional Neural Networks (CNNs), to assist clinicians through automated analysis of numerous diseases such as diabetes, cancer, and COVID-19 using biomedical imagery \cite{Arora_2019, Ghosh_2017, Ni_2019, saad2022addressing}.
+Deep learning models can provide more effective disease analysis than alternate techniques.
+However, these models require large quantities of training data to enable effective classification, which is a challenging problem in the domain of biomedical imagery \cite{Rahman_2013, Shorten_2019}.